Vorkuta: Demographics

 According to the former head of the executive committee of the local branch of the United Russia party, Anton Glushkov, the city's population statistics are very different from the real state of affairs.
 According to him, "25,000 to 35,000 people" allegedly live in the municipality of the urban district of Vorkuta.
-The rest, in his opinion, are registered by registration but have already moved to the regions of Russia south of the Arctic Circle.
+The rest, in his opinion, are counted by registration but have already moved to the regions of Russia south of the Arctic Circle.
 One way or another, Vorkuta is the leading city in the Komi Republic and Russia in terms of population reduction.